-All 21 of his teams, including his last four squads, have finished the season nationally ranked in the top 20, including 16 top-15 rankings and five top-10 finishes.
+All 22 of his teams, including his last five squads, have finished the season nationally ranked in the top 20, including 16 top-15 rankings and five top-10 finishes.
 Before his arrival in 1981, no Air Force water polo team had ever been nationally ranked.
 In addition, between 1988 and 1996, Heidmous led the Falcons to nine straight appearances in the Western Water Polo Association championship game (then a conference record), winning a pair of WWPA titles (1990 and 1994).
 His 1994 team compiled a perfect 12-0 record in conference action.

+Heidmous’ players have also been recognized for their academic achievement, with a total of 49 academic all-conference honors (27 players) and eight honorees on the ACWPC All-Academic Team (16 awards), including 2011 team captain Danny Harold.
 Four of Heidmous’ players captured Academy Major Awards.
 David Chaney and Brian Pendergast were both recipients of the Athletic Excellence Award, the Academy’s second-highest athletic achievement award.
 Ted Baudendistel earned the Athletic Leadership Award, presented annually by the Commandant of Cadets to the cadet-athlete displaying the highest traits of character and leadership, while Don Sheesley was presented with the Scholar-Athlete Award, recognizing the Academy’s top graduating scholar-athlete.

 Heidmous also served as the head coach for the 1987 and 1988 U.S. Junior National Development water polo teams, winning two Can-Am-Mex tournaments, and led the South team at the 1990 and 1995 U.S. Olympic Sports Festivals, earning a silver medal in 1995.
 In 1987 he was honored as one of the original cadre of Elite-Level coaches certified by USA Water Polo and was later selected to the national team coaching pool from 1990-1994.